melasistema/redis-blog/README.md

 ### 3. Configuration

 The application uses environment variables for configuration.
+You can use the provided `.env.example` and `.env.secret.example` files as templates.

-These can be set via `docker-compose.yml` for containerized environments or in a `.env` file for local development.
+*   **For Development:** Copy `.env.example` to a new file named `.env` for local development.
+    ```bash
+    cp .env.example .env
+    ```
+    The default values in this file are configured to work with the Dockerized Redis instance.

+*   **For Production:** The `.env.secret.example` file outlines sensitive variables.
+Create a `.env.secret` file for your production environment and ensure it is handled securely and not committed to version control.

 #### Environment Variables